kessler/qool/readme.md

 - strict FIFO ordering of enqueue and dequeue operations
 - batching for level db mutating operations (del, put)

-## Design
-This queue batches all puts and dels operations.
-The batches are made up of all the operations done in a single tick

 ## Example

 ```javascript